ixmorrow/fastai-course-2024/Lecture Notes/lecture8_CNNs.md

 Models with batchnorm layers tend to generalize better than models that don't contain them.
 * Each mini-batch will have a somewhat different mean and standard deviation than other mini-batches.
 Therefore, the activations will be normalized by different values each time.
 * In order for the model to make accurate predictions, it will have to learn to become robust to these variations.
 In general, adding additional randomization to the training process often helps.

+### Lecture Video Notes

+Why does the filter in used in the example in the notebook and lecture find "horizontal edges"?
+* Because of the way Jeremy defined the values in the kernel that was used [[1, 1, 1],
+[0, 0, 0],
+[-1, -1, -1]]
+* when this convolves over the image, they perform a dot product with 9 pixels on the image.
+Where each pixel is a value representing the amount of color in each pixel.
+Think of black and white photos only for now.
+Higher value pixels mean darker/more color in that pixel  whereas a pixel with little or no color will have a very low value.
+* Think of where at in the image would result in this dot product having the highest number.
+The answer is when the kernel is near a horixontal edge of some figure.

+Max Pooling - same concept of convolving a kernel over data, except instead of performing a dot product it just takes the maximum value over that convolution.

+When performing a max pool, you end up "losing" half of your activation functions.
+* purpose is to reduce the spatial dimensions (width and height) while maintaining the most important information
+* keeps the "strong" features or most important because it retains the max values

+"Max pooling operates on small regions (windows) of the input feature map and replaces each region with the maximum value from that region." - Chat GPT

+Dropout Layer - randomly drop out weights in a given layer by setting them to zero.
+This removes some of the features that the neural net can use to identify and learn.
+This forces the neural net to not rely too heavily on only a few weights in the model and helps for generalization.
+* really helpful for avoiding overfitting